 Report time

-The time the report was created, in UTC.
+The time of report creation, in UTC.

 Final local and remote session ID example: